mviereck/microscopy-tools/README.md

  - imgruler
  - [kaptain](https://github.com/mviereck/kaptain)
  - viewnior

+## MacroFusion
+GUI for enfuse.
+See https://github.com/mviereck/macrofusion

+## camcfg
+`dialog` frontend for `gphoto2` camera configuration.
+Reads possible configurations of a camera and provides a dialog in terminal to choose desired settings.
+ - `camcfg` shows all available configurations.
+ - `camcfg ENTRY` shows configuration of entry ENTRY.
+Example: `camcfg iso`

+Dependencies:
+ - dialog
+ - gphoto2

+## ardustack
+GUI for foto stacking with a stepper motor controlled by an arduino and a camera connected on USB.
+Successor of `arduterm`.
+Alpha stage.

+Dependencies:
+ - ffmpeg
+ - geeqie
+ - gphoto2

 ## arduterm

 Terminal to coordinate a camera on USB and an Arduino with a stepper motor.